Vyral/base-template/_posts/2018-07-30-how-to-buy-and-sell-at-the-same-time.md

 **If you choose to buy first, you can enjoy the search without the pressure of having to sell your home.** You will not need interim housing, and you can move without the rush.
 However, this might result in you having to pay two mortgages at once.
 It also means not knowing your exact equity until you sell.

-**If you choose to sell first, you will know exactly how much equity you have to buy your new home and you will not have to pay for two mortgages at once.** However, you may need to look through interim housing through a family member, friend, or a lease-back agreement.&nbsp;
+**If you choose to sell first, you will know exactly how much equity you have to buy your new home and you will not have to pay for two mortgages at once.** However, you may need to look through interim housing through a family member, friend, or a lease-back agreement.

 Buying and selling at the same time is certainly doable, but it will take some pre-planning and flexibility.
 We have been able to do this successful for a ton of clients, but it always requires some planning.
 We want home inspections and repairs to be done early so we can get the ball rolling on your sale.